tfobz/carbon-calculator/README.md

 ## Documentation:

-The documentation has been created using [Compodoc](https://compodoc.app/), a powerful open-source tool to automatically generate html documentation from comments in the Angular project.
+The documentation has been created using [Compodoc](https://compodoc.app/), a powerful open-source tool to automatically generate html documentation from comments in the Angular project. \
+You can create your own HTML documentation using the command `npm run compodoc` and you will find the index.html file in the documentation folder.

 ## Features added since the last version: